campusdomar/PuMuKIT1/doc/UserGuide.md

 -   *Title*: Field of text which can be adapted internationally.
 It’s used to insert the title of a multimedia object and it’s mandatory.

 -   *Subtitle*: Field of text which can be adapted internationally.
-It’s used to insert the title of a multimedia object, if this has one.
+It’s used to insert the title of a multimedia object, if it has one.

 -   *Keywords*: Field of text which can be adapted internationally and include keywords separated by semicolons.
 It’s used to improve the efficiency of the searches.